etkecc/buscarron/internal/sub/ext/etkecc/testdata/minimal/on-premises/domain/followup.md

 Hello,
-Great news — your Matrix server order is confirmed! 🎉
+Great news, your Matrix server order is confirmed! 🎉

 Server: please, create an x86/amd64 VPS with any Debian-based distro.
 Minimal comfortable configuration for a Matrix server without any additional components: 2vCPU, 2GB RAM.
 Open the required ports ([etke.cc/order/status/#ports-and-firewalls](https://etke.cc/order/status/#ports-and-firewalls)) send us your server's IP address, the username (with permissions to call sudo), and password (if set).